-We now turn to the construction of the Weil restriction in $\ell$-adic cohomology.
-Let $L/k$ be a finite Galois extension with Galois group $G$, and let $X$ be a smooth quasi-projective variety over $L$.
+We now turn to the construction of the Weil restriction on $\ell$-adic cohomology.
+Let $L/k$ be a finite Galois extension with Galois group $G$, and let $X$ be a smooth quasi-projective scheme over $L$.
 We assume that $[L:k]=n$.
 Still, we denote by $\WR(X)$ the Weil restriction of $X$ along $L/k$.

 For any cohomology class $f \in H^{i}\!\left(X,\Q_{\ell}(r)\right)$ and any $\sigma \in G$, we denote by $f^{\sigma}$ the corresponding class in

 where $X^{\sigma}$ is the conjugate scheme as defined in \S~1.1.